maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 - Which routes have the most vehicles in service?
 - Is there adequate coverage across all routes?
 - How is the fleet currently distributed?

+### Understanding GROUP BY and Aggregation

+The `GROUP BY` clause divides the data into groups, and the `COUNT` function calculates a value for each group.
+In this query:

+1. `GROUP BY route_id` creates a separate group for each route
+2. `COUNT(DISTINCT vehicle_id)` counts unique vehicles in each group
+3. `ORDER BY vehicle_count DESC` sorts routes with the most vehicles first

+This pattern is extremely useful for summarizing data and identifying patterns or outliers.

 ## Query: Analyzing Vehicle Statuses